 It’s official.
-Park Place has launched our Unity maintenance solution, providing customers a long-awaited alternative to Dell EMC support.
+Park Place has launched our EMC Unity support and maintenance solution, providing customers a long-awaited alternative to Dell EMC support.
 Since our initial announcement, we have received an influx of inquiries about the Unity 300 and 300F, 400 and 400F, 500 and 500F, and 600 and 600F systems.

 Will I be giving up support features?

 Absolutely not.
 Park Place Technologies incorporates all the features customers love about Dell EMC support contracts, such as access to top-notch engineers who understand Unity hardware inside and out, along with high-quality spare parts for every break/fix or strategic upgrade scenario.
-We even add in innovations like ParkView 24/7 hardware monitoring.
+We even add in innovations like ParkView 24/7 data center monitoring solutions.

 But ours isn’t a lossless environment—customers do lose the OEM headaches, such as severity level assessments and escalation procedures.
 That’s because Park Place operates under a Level III-only support model, which accelerates time-to-resolution.

 When is the right time to transition to third party maintenance?